Defense Manpower Data Center (DMDC)

 The Defense Manpower Data Center is an important resource that the Servicemembers Civil Relief Act Centralized Verification Service uses to get the crucial military status information our clients need.

 The Department of Defense maintains the Defense Manpower Data Center.
-The DMDC keeps records on individuals’ military statuses on specified dates.
+The DMDC keeps records on individuals’ military statuses with start and termination dates of service.

 Seven government agencies provide personnel reports to the DMDC:

 - Air Force